ADGEfficiency/dsr-rl/notes/markdown/2_intro_to_rl.md

 $$(s_n, a_n, r_n, s_n)] $$

 This data generation attribute of reinforcement learning makes it more democratic than supervised learning - access to environments may fairer than access to the titanic supervised learning datasets at Google.

+Reinforcment learning uses supervised learning as a tool to learn functions.
+RL can be seen as a way to create targets for supervised learning.

+Success in modern reinforcement learning (2013 onwards) is largely due to making use of deep learning to create powerful function approximators.

 ### Reinforcement learning is not